-While return-sweeps traverse a much larger distance than intra-line saccades, the present data clearly suggest that these longer saccades are also guided by font size information.
+While return-sweeps traverse a much larger distance than intra-line saccades, the present data clearly suggest that these longer saccades are guided by font size information.
 Therefore, the present results do not support a saccade targeting strategy in which readers always aim for the same physical location on the next line while ignoring letter size information.
 Rather, readers take into account the formatting of the text and aim for a location on the next line that allows for efficient processing of letters based on their size.
 Additionally, the use of character information did not depend on visual acuity at the saccade target as the font size effect on landing positions was not modulated by the length of the previous line.
 This suggests that font size information is used as a global targeting cue because it does not depend on how well readers can perceive words at the beginning of the next line.
-This is consistent with O'Regan's (1990) account in which saccade size does not depend on visual acuity constraints but is instead influenced by gross visual characteristics of the text such as font size.
 Interestingly, return-sweeps are also influenced by letter spacing in a similar way to font size- when the spacing between letters increases, landing positions also shift to the right (Hofmeister, 1998, Experiment 3).
 Therefore, even though visual acuity at the line start is usually limited, readers use global text formatting information to help them land in a more optimal viewing position.
+It may be that global text information available in foveal vision is extrapolated in order to assist in the programming of return-sweeps, which have targets too distant for accurate bottom up letter encoding.

-The preference to land in a position optimized for the size of letters is interesting when one considers the fact that return-sweeps do not appear to target the OVP of the lineinitial word (see Slattery & Vasilev, 2019).
+The preference to land in a position optimized for the size of letters is interesting when one considers the fact that return-sweeps do not appear to target the OVP of the line-initial word (Slattery & Vasilev, 2019).
 Because return-sweeps are typically launched at least 10° away from the target, accurately aiming for the first word's OVP may not be a feasible strategy.
 Rather, by aiming for a location relative to the left margin, readers may attempt to land in a position that leaves a few characters to the left of fixation.
 Consequently, the landing position in visual angle would be a function of font size-with larger fonts, this position would shift to the right to compensate for the bigger letters.
 This may be advantageous as the few characters to the left of fixation will usually fall within foveal vision and readers may be able to process line-initial information more optimally than if they had landed at the left margin itself.
 Additionally, landing a few characters from the line start may minimize the probability of overshooting the line start, which could reduce the overall flight time (Harris, 1995) or energy expenditure (Becker, 1989) of such eye-movements.
 Therefore, it may be more optimal to attempt to land a few characters from the line start.

-Indeed, our analysis of trial order effects adds some strength to this explanation.
+Indeed, our analysis of trial number effects adds some preliminary support to this explanation.
 Within a block, readers appear to gradually adjust the target location of their return-sweeps so that they land around the 5th character on the line in both the small and large font size conditions.
 However, this gradual shift was only statistically significant in the small font block.
 As already mentioned, this may be due to a larger cost of landing too far from the line start when the characters on the line are smaller.
-Across the large font block, there was a main effect of block order rather than trial order as readers who saw the small font stimuli first began the large block stimuli with landing positions closer to the margin, as one would expect if they had become accustomed to the smaller font.
-However, this also may be due to our participants being more accustomed to reading text closer in size to that of our large font condition.
+However, an alternative explanation could be that our participants were more accustomed to reading text closer in size to that of our large font condition, so such adjustment may be less needed with larger font sentences.